Switching Queues

 Second, we're going to add a new Custom source that won't send any logs.

-Third, we're going to reroute all existing traffic away from the Badger destination, to the Pebble destination.
+Third, we're going to reroute all existing traffic away from the Bolt destination, to the Pebble destination.

-Finally, we're going to add a route from the Custom receiver to the Badger destination.
+Finally, we're going to add a route from the Custom receiver to the Bolt destination.